OKC Thunder vs. Charlotte Hornets Injury Report

 Josh Green — Out: Shoulder

-Thomas Sorber, the team’s newest rookie drafted at No. 15 in the 2025 NBA Draft, suffered an ACL tear in an offseason workout, and will miss his debut season, a la Chet Holmgren and Nikola Topic.
+Rookie Thomas Sorber will unfortunately be a mainstay on the Thunder injury report, given he suffered an ACL tear in an offseason workout, and will be sidelined for his entire would-be debut season.

-Forward Kenrich Williams will be re-evaluated in six to eight weeks following a arthroscopic procedure on his left knee.
+Kenrich Williams underwent an arthroscopic procedure last week, and is set to be sideline six to eight months.
+There’s currently no clear timetable for Jalen Williams as he works back from wrist surgery this offseason.

-Jalen Williams famously played through a wrist injury in the NBA postseason, still managing to add star impact through the Finals.
-He’s still working his way back after having surgery this offseason, and the Thunder will continue to be careful with his progress as the regular season nears.
+OKC’s newest addition to the IR would be Nikola Topic, who underwent testicular surgery following the team’s preseason debut against the Hornets.
+He’ll be reevaluated in four to six weeks.